FAForever/fa/changelog/snippets/other.6308.md

-- (#6308) Satellites and falling satellite wrecks do not trigger nuke explosions anymore.
-Instead, the nuke destroys the satellite when they collide, a behavior consistent with other low-hp air units.
+- (#6308) Falling satellite wrecks do not trigger nuke explosions anymore.
 This prevents a rarely used, but possible exploit.